 The Co-pay Card is not valid for medications the patient receives for free or that are eligible to be reimbursed by private insurance plans or other healthcare or pharmaceutical assistance programs (such as: GATCF or any other charitable organization) that reimburse the patient in part or for the entire cost of his/her medication.
 Patient, guardian, pharmacist, prescriber and any other person using the Co-pay Card agree not to seek reimbursement for all or any part of the benefit received by the recipient through the offer.

 The Co-pay Card will be accepted by participating pharmacies, physician offices or hospitals.
 To qualify for the benefits of this Co-pay Card program, the patient may be required to pay out-of-pocket expenses for each treatment.
 Once enrolled, this Co-pay Card program will not honor claims with date of service or medication dispensing that precede program enrollment by more than 120 days.
 This Co-pay Card is only available with a valid prescription and cannot be combined with any other rebate/coupon, free trial, or similar offer for the specified prescription.
 Use of this Co-pay Card must be consistent with all relevant health insurance requirements and payer agreements.
 Participating patients, pharmacies, physician offices and hospitals are obligated to inform third-party payers about the use of the Co-pay Card as provided for under the applicable insurance or as otherwise required by contract or law.
 The Co-pay Card may not be sold, purchased, traded or offered for sale, purchase or trade.
 The Co-pay Card is limited to 1 per person during this offering period and is not transferable.
 This program expires within 12 months from enrollment.
 This program is not valid where prohibited by law.
-For Massachusetts residents, the Co-pay Card is not valid for any prescription drug that has an AB-rated generic equivalent as determined by the United States Food and Drug Administration.
-For Massachusetts residents, this program shall expire on or before July 1, 2019.
+Program eligibility period is contingent upon patient’s ability to meet and maintain all requirements as set forth by the program.
+Genentech will periodically verify eligibility and will terminate patients without obligation to pay claims if change to status is detected.
+This program is not valid where prohibited by law, and shall follow state restrictions in relation to AB-rated generic equivalents where applicable (e.g. MA, CA).

 The patient or their guardian must be 18 years or older to receive Co-pay Card program assistance.
 This Co-pay Card program is: (1) void if the card is reproduced; (2) void where prohibited by law; (3) only valid in the United States and Puerto Rico; and (4) only valid for Genentech products.
 Healthcare providers may not advertise or otherwise use the program as a means of promoting their services or Genentech’s products to patients.
 Genentech, Inc. reserves the right to rescind, revoke, or amend the program without notice at any time.